ciur/papermerge/docs/source/metadata.rst

 .. warning::

-    Metadata is a new feature introduced since  version 1.3.0 and it will be available since July 2020.
+    Metadata is a new feature introduced in version 1.3.0 and it will be available starting with July 2020.

 Main Concepts
 ~~~~~~~~~~~~~~